What Language is Spoken in Denmark? Danish, of course!

 Over the centuries, Danish has undergone several changes, both in its spoken and written forms.
 The oldest written records of Danish are runic inscriptions from between 250 and 800 CE, but Danish began to separate from the other Scandinavian languages from 1000 CE.

 That is why the language is related to Icelandic and the Old Norse of the Scandinavian countries.
 The oldest manuscript originates from the 13th century.
 The Vikings were not the only people who spoke Old Norse.
-The language was also spoken by the people who lived in the Duchy of Normandy, which was located in present-day France.
-In the 11th century, the Normans conquered England and brought the Old Norse language.
+The people who lived in the Duchy of Normandy, located in present-day France, also spoke the language.

 The new alphabet, known as the “Danish Alphabet,” consists of 29 letters.
 It includes the letters A, B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, Y, and Z.